matt32106/datacleaning/CodeBook.md

 Columns names were slightly tweaked to be human readable.
 **Finally, to produce the final dataset, the data for each variable were summarized by Subject/Activity using the mean (average) function.**

-The following columns are provided in the final tidy dataset:
+The following variables are provided in the final tidy dataset:
 "tBodyAcc.mean.X[YZ]"          (.X[YZ] means that 3 variables are provided a.X, a.Y, a.Z)
 "tBodyAcc.std.X[YZ]"
 "tGravityAcc.mean.X[YZ]"
 "tGravityAcc.std.X[YZ]"